The Practices of Yoga and Music

 There is a growing sense that these practices and pursuits need to be nested in something greater than ourselves.
 Something collective.
 Something true.

-Check out Finn's band, Rookeries, on Spotify here.
-And thanks for writing such an insightful blog! :)
+Also check out Finn's band, Rookeries, on Spotify here.